Dark Law: Meaning of Death Soundtrack, Satoshi Nagano / Michihiko Shichi, 1997

 Despite all of this, the Dark Law: Meaning of Death soundtrack remains both artists’ crowning achievement as composers.
 In tune with the game’s overall aesthetic, Nagano and Shichi unearth an unusual yet fascinating approach to scoring an RPG.

-Where the Dark Law: Meaning of Death soundtrack truly shines though is when it mixes genres like maybe no other SNES game.
-Maybe not surprisingly, “Ending Credits” best sums up Nagano and Shichi’s vision for the game’s sound, combining rock drums and metal guitar riffs with slapped funk bass, chiming synths and church organ leads.
+The Dark Law: Meaning of Death soundtrack truly shines though when it mixes genres like maybe no other SNES game.
+Perhaps not surprisingly, “Ending Credits” best sums up Nagano and Shichi’s vision for the game’s sound, combining rock drums and metal guitar riffs with slapped funk bass, chiming synths and church organ leads.
 The closest comparison for this eclectic mix would be the Castlevania franchise’s signature sound – and it’s a mark of this score’s quality that it stands toe-to-toe with that hallowed series’ strongest efforts.

-The one element that comes to dominate the genre benders found on the Dark Law: Meaning of Death soundtrack though are what might be the SNES’ heaviest, most convincing metal guitar riffs and drumming.
+The one element that comes to dominate the genre-benders found on the Dark Law: Meaning of Death soundtrack though is what might be the SNES’ heaviest, most convincing metal guitar riffs and drumming.
 To be clear: this is not the melodic, high-speed metal usually found on game soundtracks that dabble in this particular genre.
 Instead, Nagano and Shichi opt for much slower, doom-laden riffing that recalls early 1970s Black Sabbath (a fitting musical match for a game with this sort of name).

-These hammering riffs and pummeling drums relentlessly push a track like “Boss Battle” forward, while an incoming thunderstorm of synth effects swirls around the pounding rhythms and a grimly determined organ lead.
+These hammering riffs and pummeling drums relentlessly push a track like “Boss Battle” forward.
+Meanwhile, an incoming thunderstorm of synth effects swirls around the pounding rhythms and a grimly determined organ lead.
 However, what’s remarkable is how Nagano and Shichi mix in metal elements not to simply energise the music.
-Instead they use metal’s suffocating heaviness to create mood pieces and build the score’s unmistakable atmosphere.
+Instead, they use metal’s suffocating heaviness to create mood pieces and build the score’s unmistakable atmosphere.
 Take “Fangi Forest Temple”, which prepares the entrance of its thundering guitar riffing with acoustic instrumentation such as chromatic string lines and an acoustic guitar solo.
-It’s ‘forest music’ as you would expect to find it in an RPG of the era, before the track’s metal stylings take the cue into uncharted territory without destroying the carefully created ambiance.
+It’s ‘forest music’ as you would expect to find it in an RPG of the era, before the track’s metal stylings take the cue into uncharted territory without destroying the carefully created ambience.

 - 01 - A Death Occurs Nagano, Satoshi / Shichi, Michihiko 2:13